RajatSvN/XMeme_App/README.md

 - cd into the cloned repo

-- now run the following commands to install Node.js, MongoDB, This will aslo start the app
+- Setup the Server and run basic tests using the test_server.sh by typing the following command

 ```sh
 $ chmod +x setup_server.sh